-- Did you name your file using the proper naming convention? - Did you save your file in the proper folder on the BOX site? - Do all of the column names in your data submission match the names of the data elements in the OSSE Discipline Data Collection Template? - Are data for all disciplinary incidents and actions provided, including data for involuntary transfer, change in placement, involuntary dismissal, in-school suspension and behavioral intervention? - Are all required fields populated for all disciplinary incidents? - If the student has multiple disciplinary incidents are they listed on multiple rows? - For all fields with an OSSE-provided option set, do all of the values in your data submission match to an allowable value included in Appendices A-E? - Do you have a valid "Weapon Type" and "Injury Type" value for every disciplinary incident, regardless of the "Reason Student Was Disciplined" value? - If student has an IEP and had an interim removal, are the "Type of Interim Removal," "Interim Removal Reason" and the question fields completed in the "Student with Disabilities" section?
+- Did you name your file using the proper naming convention? - Did you save your file in the proper folder on the BOX site? - Do all column names in your data submission match the names of the data elements in the OSSE Discipline Data Collection Template? - Are data for all disciplinary incidents and actions provided, including data for involuntary transfer, change in placement, involuntary dismissal, in-school suspension and behavioral intervention? - Are all required fields populated for all disciplinary incidents? - Are all date fields complete and accurate, including but not limited to ensuring that 1) all discipline reporting aligns with validated enrollment and attendance data and the school calendar, and 2) disciplinary action end date is on or later than the disciplinary action start date? - If the student has multiple disciplinary incidents are they listed on multiple rows? - For all fields with an OSSE-provided option set, do all values in your data submission match to an allowable value included in Appendices A-E? - Do you have a valid "Weapon Type" and "Injury Type" value for every disciplinary incident, regardless of the "Reason Student Was Disciplined" value? - If student has an IEP and had an interim removal, are the "Type of Interim Removal," "Interim Removal Reason" and the question fields completed in the "Student with Disabilities" section?